TouchDesigner/TouchEngine-UE-Samples/README.md

 Where `https://github.com/TouchDesigner/TouchEngine-UE-Samples.git` can be replaced by the SSH URL.

-When pulling updates, don't forget to do a submodule update to get the latest TouchEngine-UE Plugin version using
+When pulling updates, don't forget to do a submodule update to get the latest TouchEngine For UE Plugin version using

 `git submodule update`